Human sacrifice: Indian subcontinent

 Regarding possible Vedic mention of human sacrifice, the prevailing 19th-century view, associated above all with Henry Colebrooke, was that human sacrifice did not actually take place.
 Those verses which referred to purushamedha were meant to be read symbolically, or as a "priestly fantasy".
 However, Rajendralal Mitra published a defence of the thesis that human sacrifice, as had been practised in Bengal, was a continuation of traditions dating back to Vedic periods.
 Hermann Oldenberg held to Colebrooke's view; but Jan Gonda underlined its disputed status.

 Human and animal sacrifice became less common during the post-Vedic period, as ahimsa (non-violence) became part of mainstream religious thought.
 The Chandogya Upanishad (3.17.4) includes ahimsa in its list of virtues.
 The impact of Sramanic religions such as Buddhism and Jainism also became known in the Indian subcontinent.

 In the 7th century, Banabhatta, in a description of the dedication of a temple of Chandika, describes a series of human sacrifices; similarly, in the 9th century, Haribhadra describes the sacrifices to Chandika in Odisha.
 The town of Kuknur in North Karnataka there exists an ancient Kali temple, built around the 8-9th century CE, which has a history of human sacrifices.

 Human sacrifice is reputed to have been performed on the altars of the Hatimura Temple, a Shakti (Great Goddess) temple located at Silghat, in the Nagaon district of Assam.
 It was built during the reign of king Pramatta Singha in 1667 Sakabda (1745–1746 CE).
 It used to be an important center of Shaktism in ancient Assam.
 Its presiding goddess is Durga in her aspect of Mahisamardini, slayer of the demon Mahisasura.
 It was also performed in the Tamresari Temple which was located in Sadiya under the Chutia kings.

-Human sacrifices were carried out in connection with the worship of Shakti until approximately the early modern period, and in Bengal perhaps as late as the early 19th century.
-Although not accepted by larger section of Hindu culture, certain Tantric cults performed human sacrifice until around the same time, both actual and symbolic; it was a highly ritualised act, and on occasion took many months to complete.
+Open human sacrifices were carried out in connection with the worship of Shakti until approximately the early modern period, and in Bengal perhaps as late as the early 19th century.
+Although not accepted by larger section of Hindu culture certain Tantric cults performed human sacrifice until around the same time, both actual and symbolic; it was a highly ritualised act, and on occasion took many months to complete.
+An occasional ritual murder, to Kali, periodically appears in the contemporary press.

+The free or forced burning of widows, in a Vedic practise known as Sati, was noted during Alexander's invasion, of 327 BCE.
+A practice that was codified during the Gupta empire, and later prohibited, in Bengal via Bengal Sati Regulation, 1829, later across India, the last explicit legislation, in India, being the Sati (Prevention) Act, 1987.